- Faith and Worship

 The Catholic Relief Services Collection supports emergency relief, human development and peace initiatives in 99 countries around the world, where nearly half the population lives on less than $2 a day.
 The collection supports the ministries of five Catholic Church organizations: Catholic Relief Services (CRS), Catholic Legal Immigration Network, Inc. (CLINIC), Migration and Refugee Services (MRS), Social Development and World Peace (SDWP) and the Holy Father’s Relief Fund.

 The Msgr.
 James O'Connell Seminarian Fund was established more than 50 years ago to pay for the education of Diocese of Little Rock seminarians.
 This fund was invested through the years and covered the costs until recently.
-Now the cost of educating seminarians has risen significantly.
-And since the diocese has 40-plus seminarians, the cost for tuition, room and board, health insurance and other immediate needs is more than $2 million a year.
-Therefore, the Holy Thursday Collection for Diocese of Little Rock Seminarians was established in 2009 to help pay for the increased cost of seminarian education, which is provided free of charge to all qualified students, regardless of income.
+Today the cost of educating one seminarian is $36,000 per year, which includes tuition, room and board, health insurance, and other needs.
+With 38 seminarians, the fund can no longer cover the cost of educating all of them.
+Therefore, the Holy Thursday Collection for Diocese of Little Rock Seminarians was established to help pay for the increased cost of seminarian education, which is provided free of charge to all qualified students, regardless of income.

 Christians living where Christ walked, taught, lived and died, live in a land of war, death and destruction.
 The Holy Land Collection is a pontifical collection that supports the Holy Land for the welfare of their Christian brethren and of the local communities.
 Funds for this collection not only support the holy places, but also pastoral, charitable, educational and social works throughout the Holy Land.